We are looking for unique people who...

 - are looking for a program with a flexible curriculum

 At least one-third of the 4-semester Physics Entrepreneurship Program (PEP) is experiential learning, where you are expected to work as a paid intern or employee within an existing company or as an entrepreneur with your own venture.
 This experience will generally serve as the basis for your master’s thesis.

 About CWRU Physics

 The CWRU Department of Physics is home to world-renowned research in the areas of quantum devices, spintronics, nanoscale materials, biophysics, medical imaging physics, medical devices, industrial physics, liquid crystals, polymers, and particle/astrophysics.
-We are the first physics department in the US to receive the Nobel Prize in Physics, and the department counts four Nobel laureates among its alumni and former faculty.
+We were the first physics department in the US to receive the Nobel Prize in Physics, and the department now counts four Nobel laureates among its alumni and former faculty.